Natividad Ruiz

 The bacterial cell envelope mediates interactions with the outside world, provides cellular integrity, and serves as a protective permeability barrier.
 In the Ruiz laboratory, we use Escherichia coli to understand how Gram-negative bacteria build their multilayered envelope.
 The Gram-negative cell envelope is composed of two membranes (the inner and outer membranes), an aqueous compartment that separates them (the periplasm), and a cell wall composed of peptidoglycan.

 Properly building the cell envelope is critical for bacteria to grow and thrive.
 Envelope biogenesis requires the coordinated synthesis, transport, and assembly of all its components.
 In our laboratory, we use genetic and biochemical approaches to study molecular machines that transport envelope components from their site of synthesis to where they function.
+Since we opened our doors in 2010, our laboratory has investigated how the MurJ protein translocates the lipid-linked peptidoglycan precursor (Lipid II) across cytoplasm membrane and how Gram-negative bacteria transport lipids from the inner to the outer membrane.

 Most Gram-negative bacteria are resistant to many antibiotics and detergents because of the permeability barrier imposed by outer membrane.
 This lipid bilayer is highly asymmetric: its outer leaflet is mostly composed of a large glycolipid known as LPS and its inner leaflet is composed of phospholipids.
 The structure and tight packing of LPS molecules at the cell surface allows this glycolipid to form a protective permeability barrier against many toxic molecules present in the environment.